shinken-solutions/shinken/doc/source/02_gettingstarted/installations/shinken_env_setup.rst

 This enable Shinken service on a systemd base OS.
 Note that a Shinken service can be used to start all service.
 ::

-  for i in arbiter poller reactionner scheduler broker; do systemctl enable shinken-$i.service;
+  for i in arbiter poller reactionner scheduler broker receiver; do systemctl enable shinken.service;
   done

 RedHat / CentOS
 ****************
 This enable Shinken service on a RedHat/CentOS.
 Note that a Shinken service can be used to start all service.
 ::

-  for i in arbiter poller reactionner scheduler broker; do chkconfig shinken-$i on done
+  chkconfig shinken on

 Debian / Ubuntu
 ****************
 This enable Shinken service on a Debian/Ubuntu.
-Note that a Shinken service can be used to start all service.
 ::

-  for i in arbiter poller reactionner scheduler broker; do update-rc.d shinken-$i defaults done
+  update-rc.d shinken defaults

 Start Shinken